 Are there other alternatives to inform ERCOT of reduced AS capability for use by RTC?

+For indicators such as these, ERCOT must provide a reasonability check to verify that the telemetry received from the QSE is less than the HSL minus the actual Mw telemetry.
+There can be many such reasonability rules that should be included in the RTC documentation.

 Individual AS Offer MW constraints (k=1,2,3,4,5):